What Is the FitnessVolt Competition Percentile (FVCP)?

 Our strength standards are derived through a multi-step process:

-- Data Collection - Competition results are gathered from 200+ powerlifting, weightlifting, and strongman federations via OpenPowerlifting, the largest open-source database of competition results.
+- Data Collection - Competition results are gathered from powerlifting federations worldwide via OpenPowerlifting, the largest open-source database of competition results, with results from 200+ federations.

-- Quality Filtering - Disqualified lifts, equipment-assisted results (when comparing raw), and incomplete entries are removed.
+- Quality Filtering - Disqualified lifts and incomplete entries are removed.
 Only lifts verified by certified judges under competition conditions are retained.

-- Percentile Computation - For each bodyweight bracket, we compute the 5th, 20th, 50th, 80th, and 95th percentiles, which correspond to our Beginner, Novice, Intermediate, Advanced, and Elite levels respectively.
+- Percentile Computation - For each cohort, we compute the percentile distribution and read off the 5th, 20th, 50th, 80th, and 95th percentiles, which correspond to our Beginner, Novice, Intermediate, Advanced, and Elite levels respectively.

-- Cross-Validation - Results are cross-checked against historical competition trends and community training data to identify and correct any anomalies in the dataset.
+- Cross-Validation - Results are cross-checked against the broader competition distribution to identify and correct anomalies before the percentiles are published.

 This pipeline runs periodically as new competition data becomes available, ensuring our standards reflect the most current state of competitive strength performance worldwide.